ReDASers/PhishBench/README.md

 # How to run a PhishBench Basic Experiment

-The PhishBench Basic experiment perfoms an experiment with the following workflow:
+The PhishBench Basic experiment script perfoms an experiment with the following workflow:

 1. Load the dataset
 2. Extract features